-Grace Patricia Kelly was born in Philadelphia, Pennsylvania to John and Margaret Kelly.
-John B. Kelly was a wealthy contractor.
-At a young age, Grace decided she wanted to become an actress, and studied acting (primarily theater) at New York City's American Academy of Dramatic Art and worked as a stage actress and model before moving to Hollywood.
-When in New York, Grace promoted Old Gold cigarettes and appeared on the covers of magazines such as Cosmopolitan and Redbook.
+Grace Patricia Kelly (12 November 1929–14 September 1982) was an Oscar-winning actor, fashion icon, and princess of Monaco.
+She was born to John and Margaret Kelly in Philadelphia, Pennsylvania.
+At a young age, Grace decided she wanted to become an actor, and she later studied acting at the American Academy of Dramatic Art in New York City.
+When in New York, she worked as a stage actor and model, famously promoting Old Gold cigarettes and appearing on the covers of magazines such as Cosmopolitan and Redbook.

-Grace debuted in the film 14 Hours, in a minor supporting role, but then starred in High Noon, in which she played a "mousey" Quaker bride.
-Grace then appeared in Mogambo, which won her an Oscar nomination and a Golden Globe for Best Supporting Actress.
-Her work in High Noon and a screen test for the film Taxi piqued the interest of director Alfred Hitchcock, who, with the aid of Edith Head, pruned Grace into his ideal of the elegant, beautiful blonde.
-She gave Hitchcock wonderful performances in Dial M for Murder, Rear Window, and To Catch a Thief.
+After moving to Hollywood, Grace made her debut in the film 14 Hours in a minor supporting role, and later starred in High Noon as Gary Cooper’s bride.
+She then appeared in Mogambo, which won her an Oscar nomination and the Golden Globe for Best Supporting Actress.
+Her work in High Noon and a screen test for the film Taxi piqued the interest of director Alfred Hitchcock, who, with the aid of Edith Head, sculpted Grace into his ideal of the elegant, blond leading lady.
+She delivered captivating performances in Hitchcock’s Dial M for Murder, Rear Window, and To Catch a Thief.

-Later that year, she married Prince Rainier Grimaldi III of Monaco to become Her Serene Highness Princess Grace of Monaco.
-As a princess, she gave up her successful acting career, in which she had made eleven films.
-She had three children: Princess Caroline, Prince Albert, and Princess Stéphanie.
+Later that year, she married Prince Rainier Grimaldi III of Monaco, becoming Her Serene Highness Princess Grace of Monaco.
+She ended her successful acting career to focus on her new role as a princess and to raise her three children: Princess Caroline, Prince Albert, and Princess Stéphanie.